Feelings, felt senses, and intuition are the Window to The Soul. We connect with our…

 “All that occurs in your life must be welcomed, passed through your seeing presence to return to rightful balance.
-Balance is not perfection, it isn’t control, it is duality interwoven and mutually interdependent – the dark shading the light, the light illuminating the dark.
+Balance is not perfection, it isn’t controlling, it is duality interwoven and mutually interdependent – the dark over-shadowing the light, the light illuminating the dark.

-To receive notices of channeled messages and spiritual insights, please join my mailing list.
+To receive notices of channelled messages and spiritual insights, please join my mailing list.

 Feature image by Crystal Mirallegro